tiepdotme/serenade-wind/_posts/2020-03-18-project-slocum-part-3.md

 {% include post-wide-image.html%}

-# A process of growth and change in relationships
+# A process of growth

 One of the features of this new lifestyle that I look forward to the most is to spend more time with my best friend.
 Facing adversity, exposing our vulnerabilities, and quite frankly learning more about each other.